 The series is a gritty, serious, violent, bleak and extremely moody spy drama.
 The series plays out like a blend of the spy worlds created by John le Carre and Len Deighton.

 The characters in Callan are some of the most complex and interesting that you will find in any TV series or film.
 Aside from the characters of Liz and Lonely, nobody in this series is completely all hero or villain.
 The main character/hero of the series is the most complex character of the whole lot.
 The character complexity in Callan is just one of the many things that set this series apart from others made at the time.

-Callan is a dark and grim series focusing on things that were never really seen on screen at the time the series was made.
+Callan is a dark and grim series focusing on things that were never really seen on screen all that often at the time the series was made.
 We see the main character becoming traumatised and losing his nerve for a time after being shot.
 We also see another main character reach his emotional breaking point, after his actions leave a young woman permanently brain damaged.
 That is some heavy stuff right there!
 And those examples provide only a small taste of the overall dark content and tone of the series.
 This series seems quite ahead of its time to me.
 People didn’t really talk about issues like trauma or stress back then, so for this series to actually show us tough men struggling and cracking was really quite daring in my view.